briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

 1. _(a)_ No person shall operate or cause to be operated upon a public road or highway a motor vehicle of a manufacturer or dealer unless the vehicle carries and displays a placard, except as provided in Ohio R.C.
-[4503.21][ORC Section 4503.21], issued by the Director of Public Safety that displays the registration number of its manufacturer or dealer.
+[4503.21][ORC 4503.21], issued by the Director of Public Safety that displays the registration number of its manufacturer or dealer.

 2. _(b)_ Whoever violates subsection (a) of this section is guilty of illegal